meehljd/pre-phd-genomics/docs/planning/phd_research_plan_timeline.md

 ### A. Strategic Focus: Prospective Clinical Validation

 The centerpiece of this thesis is establishing the **first prospectively validated AI agent system for rare disease diagnosis** with measured health outcomes.
-Current competitive landscape relies exclusively on retrospective validationâ€”this prospective approach creates a significant differentiator from DeepRare, AlphaGenome, AI-MARRVEL, and other methods validated on historical datasets.
+Current competitive landscape relies exclusively on retrospective validation. this prospective approach creates a significant differentiator from DeepRare, AlphaGenome, AI-MARRVEL, and other methods validated on historical datasets.

 **Key Advantages:**
 - Retrospective validation overestimates real-world performance (test data from same distribution as training)